DylanGerloski/Parallelization-in-C/README.md

 # Parallelization-in-C
-Display how to use threads in C to parallelize an expensive computation
+A program that shows how to use threads in C to parallelize an expensive computation